richardm/richardm.github.io/docs/principles/index.md

 ## Principles for Writing

+> "The most important thing you can do with an idea: get it out of your head." - Jack Dorsey

 - **Writing forces you to clarify your thoughts.** Writing exposes the weaknesses in your arguments.
 If you can't articulate your ideas, you don't fully understand them.
 - **Effective teams document their core values, principles, and processes so they are widely understood and refined**
 - Share your ideas early, get feedback, and iterate.
 See [Just start](/principles/just-start).
 - Seek input from people who are smarter than you, dumber than you, and have different perspectives.
 - Ideas should be shared freely so they can be improved; execution is your competitive advantage.

-> "The most important thing you can do with an idea: get it out of your head." - Jack Dorsey

 ## On Delegating

 - **Delegate as much as possible** within the constraints of meeting your deliverables.
 - **Doing what you’re best at hurts the team.** Teach them how to do it.
 (See: [Leadership is not doing](/principles/leadership-is-not-doing))
 - **Hire the best people possible and get out of their way.**

-## On Communication

-- **Leadership is communication.** Communicate a vision.
-Communicate needs.
-Communicate challenges.
-Communicate principles.
-Communicate expectations.
-- The more important the information, the more it must be repeated.
-Say it different ways, in different contexts, and in different mediums.
-- Culture are the shared values that determine how we operate.
-Model those values consistently and demand no less from others in leadership.
-- It’s _usually_ better to communicate the key point inelegantly than to delay the message until you can polish it.
-But know when that’s not the case.
-(See: Done is better than perfect.)
-- Communicate what you’re going to do before you do it--with your boss so they are in the loop and can sign off, and with your team, so they can provide feedback.

 ## On Disagreement